You'll see a warning if the content that you're trying to see is dangerous or deceptive. These sites are often called 'phishing' or 'malware' sites.

-If you think a page was flagged in error and you want to proceed to the site, tap Ignore.
+If you think a page was flagged in error and you want to proceed to the site, dismiss the notification.

 What warnings about dangerous and deceptive content mean

 - Dangerous sites (also known as 'malware' or 'unwanted software' sites) can harm your computer, or can cause problems when you’re browsing online.
-Find out how to clean Chrome of unwanted ads, pop-ups and malware.
+Learn how to clean Chrome of unwanted ads, pop-ups and malware.

 - Google Safe Browsing: To protect you from dangerous websites, Google maintains a list of websites that might put you at risk of malware or phishing.
 Google also analyses sites and warns you if a site seems dangerous.
-Find out more about Google Safe Browsing.
+Learn more about Google Safe Browsing.

 - Using a Chromebook at work or school?
 Your network administrator might set up phishing and malware detection for you, in which case you can't change this setting yourself.
-Fabout using a Chromebook through work or school.
+Learn about using a Chromebook through work or school.

 My site or software is marked dangerous or suspicious